jhpyle/docassemble/_docs/markup.md

 {% include side-by-side.html demo="number-formatting" %}

-# <a name="inserting images"></a>Inserting images
+# <a name="inserting images"></a>Inserting Images

-To insert an image that is located in the `static` folder of a custom Python package, use the `FILE` command.
+To insert an image that is located in the `static` folder of an installed Steward, use the `FILE` command.
 This works within PDF, RTF, and DOCX documents as well as within questions.

 For example: